The most important email communication skills are writing clear messages, structuring emails so they are easy to scan, and replying at the right time.

 2. What are the 5 C’s of email?

 The 5 C’s of email are Clarity, Conciseness, Courtesy, Correctness, and Completeness.
 These principles guide effective email writing, ensuring your message is clear, respectful, error-free, and includes all essential information to prompt a prompt and informed response from your intended audience.
+Master these five Cs to improve your email communication skills.

 3. What are the 10 golden rules of email etiquette?